 The law defines identity theft as falsely using someone else's personal information, including their name, date of birth, Social Security number, credit card numbers, ATM code, electronic signature, and passwords which protect financial information like electronic banking or e-payment sites.

-According to the Federal Trade Commission, 2.8 million fraud reports were received in 2021, totaling \$5.8 billion in losses.
-That represents an increase of more than 70 percent over 2020.
-Nearly half of those losses were due to imposter scams https://www.forbes.com/sites/bernardmarr/2022/03/18/the-biggest-cyber-security-risks-in-2022/?sh=6e1d97117d7b more than 27 billion of these devices in homes and businesses by 2025, and as the number of devices continues to grow, so does the risk of attack.
+According to the Federal Trade Commission, 2.4 million fraud reports were received in 2022, totaling \$8.8 billion in losses.
+That represents an increase of more than 30 percent in dollar value compared to 2021.
+Consumers reported losing more money to investment scams-more than \$3.8 billion-than any other category in 2022.
+That amount more than doubles the amount reported lost in 2021.
+The second highest reported loss amount came from imposter scams, with losses of \$2.6 billion reported.